Montana

 Majority of Prairie Dogs Are Consuming Plague Vaccine

-A veterinarian takes hair samples from a prairie dog that’s under anesthesia before scientists release the animal back into the wild.
+[ad_1] A veterinarian takes hair samples from a prairie dog that’s under anesthesia before scientists release the animal back into the wild.
 Portions of hair from sylvatic plague-vaccinated animals turn the color of the vaccine-laiden bait under UV light.
-(Credit: Marisa Lubeck, USGS) Sylvatic plague can decimate prairie dog populations, which in turn affects the recovery of endangered black-footed …
+(Credit: Marisa Lubeck, USGS) Sylvatic plague can decimate prairie dog populations, which in turn affects the recovery of endangered …

 Read moreMajority of Prairie Dogs Are Consuming Plague Vaccine